#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 Magnum had just found a better way to hide his drinking.

-Yes, he had occasional bouts of weaknesses and this had possibly been one of them, although he couldn’t remember when he had over done himself this time.
+Yes, he had occasional bouts of weakness, and this had possibly been one of them, although he couldn’t remember when he had overdone himself this time.

 He remembered going home from the office after he allowed Reginald to talk him down from drinking at work.
 Yet once he got home, that was a whole different story.
-He was too weak to his addiction and ended with a whole night of weakness.
+He was too weak from his addiction and ended up with an entire night of weakness.

-The following couple of days passed off and on and then he tried to come to work, but didn’t make it past the lobby.
+The next couple of days passed on and off, and then he tried to come to work but didn’t make it past the lobby.

 His imagination must’ve dreamed her, but that didn’t stop him from following her onto the elevator and then hiding behind her.